• Fashion

 Burberry

-Even though Burberry is an English fashion band, it’s super popular with French girls. sometimes they buy them vintage or find a gently used one.
+Even though Burberry is an English fashion brand, it’s super popular with French girls.
+Sometimes they buy these trench coats vintage or find a gently used one.
 This is definitely an investment piece of clothing but with a style this iconic, you can’t go wrong!

 Affordable Trench Coats